 I am directed to refer to letter Nov.
-MOCC-UQC-RGC-116/99 dated 16th October, 1999 received from the Secretary.
-The Maiankara Orthodox Church Colleges, Kottayam duly forwarded by the University on the above subject and to say that the name of the following College has been included in the above list under Non- Government colleges teaching upto Bachelor's Degree:-
+MOCC-UGC-KGC-116/99 dated 16th October, 1999 received from the Secretary, The Maiankara Orthodox Church Colleges, Kottayam duly forwarded by the University on the above subject and to say that the name of the following College has been included in the above list under Non-Government colleges teaching upto Bachelor's Degree:-

-Same of the College Year of Establishin ient Remarks Kuriakose Gregorios College, Pampady Kuttayam-686 502 (Kerala), (Prof. Titus Varkey) 1991-02 The College is eligible to receive Central assistance in terms of the rules trained under Section 12-B of the UGC Act, 1956.
+Name of the College Year of Establishment Remarks

+Kuriakose Gregorios College, Pampady, Kostayam-686 502 (Kerala).
+(Prof. Titus Varkey) 1991-92 The Colle

+The College is eligible to receive Central assistance in terms of the rules trained under Section 12-B of the UGC Act, 1956.